Gregg Popovich spoke up in defense of Zaza Pachulia-like defense back in 2006

 Far too many noted on Sunday that the Spurs once retired the number of a player with a history of “that kind of action,” in former Popovich starter Bruce Bowen.

-A Reddit NBA user found this newspaper website piece from former San Antonio Express-News Spurs beat writer Johnny Ludden, detailing Popovich’s frustration at a 2006 verbal warning handed down from then-NBA executive vice president Stu Jackson to the Spurs swingman, with no explanation message sent to the team’s front office, ownership group, or coaching staff:
+A Reddit NBA user found this newspaper website piece from former San Antonio Express-News Spurs beat writer Johnny Ludden (currently Yahoo Sports’ Editor in Chief), detailing Popovich’s frustration at a 2006 verbal warning handed down from then-NBA executive vice president Stu Jackson to the Spurs swingman, with no explanation message sent to the team’s front office, ownership group, or coaching staff:

 “So why did they call Bruce?
 Because it’s happened to him twice?
 Bruce guards an All-Star every night.
 If he was doing what they’re accusing him of doing, wouldn’t it have happened a higher percentage of times?